robinbenitezmora/ToDoList/README.md

 ### Install
 Clone this repository (you must have [Git Installed](https://github.com/git-guides/install-git))

-`git clone git@github.com:robinbenitezmora/books-es6.git`
+`git clone git@github.com:robinbenitezmora/ToDoList.git`

-Then, move to the newly created folder `books-es6` using this command
+Then, move to the newly created folder `ToDoList` using this command

-`cd books-es6`
+`cd ToDoList`

+Then, install dependencies using this command

 To open the project in Visual Studio Code type the following command inside the _books_with_es6_ folder